 It's true, Spinach can make you stronger!
 Research has shown that the inorganic nitrates contained in spinach can benefit muscle function*.
 That's not all, spinach is a powerhouse of nutrition.
 It's also highly versatile, adds a lovely green to almost anything and is easy to add to any number of recipes.
-Now in season (May onwards) spinach is very simple to grow in a pot.
-I have a perpetual spinach plant which I cut and then it just comes back, time after time (the clue's in the name, I guess!).
+In season from May onwards spinach is very simple to grow in a pot.
+I have a perpetual spinach plant which I cut and then it just comes back, time after time summer and winter (the clue's in the name, I guess!).

 Some interesting facts about spinach